tunaabop/four-m/README.md

 ## How To Use

-To clone and run this application, you'll need VS installed on your computer.
+To clone and run this application locally, you'll need VS code installed on your computer.
 From your command line:

 ```bash
 # Clone this repository